-In order to calculate its MCR, Calpe uses written premiums on an IFRS basis split by Solvency II line of business.
+In order to calculate its MCR, Calpe uses the net written premiums on a Solvency II basis split by Solvency II line of business.

 The inputs applied to the calculation of the MCR are made up of the technical provisions (excluding the risk margin) and net written premiums over the last year (for line of business), together with the prescribed minimum (or "absolute floor") and the most recently calculated SCR.